serbanghita / form-to-object.js

 Good to know:

-- If <form>fields are found, but they lack ofnameattribute property, the result will be{}(empty object).
+<form>fields are found, but they lack ofnameattribute property, the result will be{}(empty object). - If

-- If <form>contains onlydisabledfields, the result will be{}(empty object).
-If you forceincludeDisabledFieldsthen key:value pairs will be returned.
+<form>contains onlydisabledfields, the result will be{}(empty object).
+If you forceincludeDisabledFieldsthen key:value pairs will be returned. - An empty

-- In case of an error like non-existing form or invalid selector, an Error will be thrown.
+<form>will throw an Error. - In case of an error like non-existing form or invalid selector, an Error will be thrown.

 Options